-Our findings are notable amid an ongoing move by the U.S. right to reaffirm traditional domestic structures (Leach 2020).
-This paper helps make sense of the support right-wing parties find among women and men, speaking to scholarly debates over the anti-globalization backlash that has afflicted advanced economies in recent years.
-Rather than this backlash having a purely economic origin, we find that it is intimately interwoven with cultural factors.
-Perceived threats to gender hierarchies are an important source of discontent amid economic disruption.
+Our findings are notable amid an ongoing move by the U.S. right to reaffirm traditional domestic structures, exemplified by a "neopatriarchal" pursuit of abortion restrictions (Leach 2020, 320; Reingold et al. 2021).
+This paper helps make sense of the support right-wing parties find among women and men, speaking to scholarly debates over the antiglobalization backlash that has afflicted advanced economies in recent years.
+Rather than this backlash having a purely economic origin, we find that it is intimately interwoven with cultural attitudes and fears (Margalit 2019).
+Complementing recent work on the ethnoracial aspects of this backlash (Baccini and Weymouth 2021), this paper highlights gender as an important source of discontent amid economic disruption.

 This paper also clarifies when economic tumult bolsters the political right versus left.
-Our argument aligns with the literature showing that industrial decline buttresses rightist movements (Baccini and Weymouth 2021; Ballard-Rosa et al. 2021; Milner 2021).
-Yet other studies link decline to greater support for leftist policies and parties (Margalit 2013; Autor et al. 2020).
-In this paper, we find some evidence that while male layoffs aid the right, female layoffs reduce support for Republicans.
-Layoffs of women may be viewed less as a sign of cultural turmoil, as we suggest is the case for male layoffs, and more as a source of material scarcity.
+The argument we lay out is consistent with the extensive literature showing that industrial decline buttresses rightist movements (Baccini and Weymouth 2021; Ballard-Rosa et al. 2021; Milner 2021).
+Yet other studies link decline to greater support for leftist policies and parties (Margalit 2013; Autor et al. 2020; Alt et al. 2021).
+In this paper, we find some evidence that while male layoffs aid the right, female layoffs have the opposite effect, reducing support for Republicans among men and women in favor of the Democratic Party.
+These divergent findings suggest that status concerns play a central role in dictating the direction of these effects.
+The loss of male jobs and subsequent upheaval of subjective status hierarchies may strengthen right-wing parties due to their promise of restoring the social status quo ante (cf. Margalit 2019).
+Loss of women's income may not similarly upset normative expectations.
+Female layoffs may accordingly be viewed less as a sign of cultural turmoil and more as a source of material scarcity.
 These experiences of material loss may render left-wing redistributive policies more attractive.